Updated: May, 2022

 1. Establish (mostly consistent) sleep and wake patterns

 - Getting to bed is the bigger challenge: faced with the freedoms of living away from caregiver guidance, young adults often believe they can handle a sleep-free existence.
-We realize that many teens and young adults (typically developing as well as those with EF challenges) deal with the challenge of going to bed at a reasonable time.
-Once emancipated, most typically developing students figure out within a couple of months how much sleep they need to manage the next day’s demands.
-However, students with social learning challenges are not as aware of time management and how one day’s work and leisure time impacts the next day’s functioning.
-While it is expected that all teens/young adults will have bumps and bruises with learning to manage their sleep schedule, many of our folks with social learning challenges find they feel lonely during the daylight hours with all the demands of face-to-face interaction and that their social life begins at midnight with passion engagement through the internet.
+We realize that many teens and young adults (those with EF and without EF challenges) struggle with going to bed at a reasonable time.
+Once emancipated, most students figure out within a couple of months how much sleep they need to manage the next day’s demands.
+However, students with social learning differences and/or challenges are not as aware of time management and how one day’s work and leisure time impacts the next day’s functioning.
+While it is expected that all teens/young adults will have bumps and bruises with learning to manage their sleep schedule, many find they feel lonely during the daylight hours with all the demands of face-to-face interaction and that their social life begins at midnight through the internet.
 There is no quick solution to this problem; rather, the longer-term solution begins with teaching awareness of time management, the concepts and skills for face-to-face communication, and the importance of sleep schedules.
 Helping teens transition well means providing them with a level of independence prior to them leaving home so that they have started to figure out these responsibilities before they are set free!

 2. Take needed medications on schedule and without resistance

-- Taking prescribed medications on a suggested schedule seems like a simple task, but if the individual only remembers when told, then the routine will not continue when he or she is away from the prompt.
-Over the years, we have met individuals who stay awake for 24 hours in a row and then sleep nearly as long.
+- Taking prescribed medications or supplements on a suggested schedule seems like a simple task, but if the individual only remembers when told (because they’ve always been told), then the routine will not continue when they are away from the prompt.
+We’ve worked with young adults who stay awake for 24 hours and then sleep nearly as long.
 This unpredictable sleep-wake schedule wreaks havoc on medication management as it throws brain chemistry off balance.
 Begin medication responsibility no later than high school and allow for at least four years of practice and for these routines to develop.

-- If the individual, now an adult, no longer feels he needs medication, then he should talk directly to the doctor to discuss alternatives and related possible ramifications.
-We find that parents hold on to medication management too long and then, if the student abruptly stops, the result is negative with possibly dangerous side effects.
-Keep in mind that once a child turns 18 and legally becomes an adult, his or her medical doctors are not allowed to talk to the caregiver without the young adult’s permission.
-Hence, helping students learn to manage themselves with caregiver input is most successful prior to adulthood.
+- If the young adult no longer feels they need medication, then they should be the one to talk directly to the doctor to discuss alternatives and possible ramifications.
+We find that parents hold on to medication management too long and then, if their child abruptly stops, the result is negative and/or can include possibly dangerous side effects.
+Keep in mind that once a child becomes a legal adult, their medical doctors are not allowed to talk to the caregiver without permission.

 3. Establish and maintain reasonable nutritional intake

-- One suggestion to support this step is to talk to your teens about the scientifically proven food-brain connection.
+- One suggestion to support this step is to discuss the scientifically proven food-brain connection.
 While it is common for newly emancipated students to gravitate to junk food, they eventually find a need for some sort of reasonable nutritional intake.
-Yet, we have worked with individuals who were so anxious about eating around others in the school cafeteria that they were essentially living out of junk food machines on campus long-term.
-So, learning about face-to-face communication and how to initiate social interactions with people in a cafeteria or other campus eatery helps to promote improved nutrition.
+We have worked with individuals who were so anxious about eating around others in the school cafeteria that they were essentially living out of food machines on campus long-term.
+Learning strategies for face-to-face communication, including how to ask for help or directions, and how to initiate social interactions with people in a cafeteria or other campus eatery helps to promote improved nutrition.

 4. Exercise and stay active

-- With the significant increase in screen-based addiction, a larger proportion of young adults are failing to take care of their bodies.
+- With the significant increase in screen-based addiction, a larger proportion of young adults (and older adults) are failing to take care of their bodies.
 The reality is that many of our clients do not enjoy, nor crave, exercise (just like the rest of us).
-However, with wearable technology or step tracking on most cell phones, the idea of walking as an exercise is no longer taboo.
-We’ve known several clients who have found step tracking to literally be a “healthy restricted interest.”
+However, with wearable technology (phones, watches), the idea of walking as an exercise is no longer taboo.
+We’ve known several clients who have found step tracking to literally be a healthy “restricted interest.”

 5. Monitor hygiene

-- Here is the reality: people notice how we look and smell.
-If we appear or smell dirty, the impact on face-to-face interactions and social events includes, but is not limited to, interacting with roommates, meeting new people, being included in peer-based group work, etc. Some of our clients may not notice that their hair looks dirty or possibly smells and assume that others don’t notice.
+- Here is the reality for all of us: people notice how we look and smell.
+If we appear or smell dirty, the negative impact includes, but is not limited to, struggles with interacting with roommates, meeting new people, being included in peer-based group work, etc. Some young adults may not have self-awareness that their hair looks dirty, so they assume others don’t notice.
 Others likely do notice, but often don’t tell the person directly.
-People also tend to gossip about hygiene issues with others.
-Being honest with our students about this creepy social fact—that it’s okay to complain to others about one’s hygiene, but not appropriate to directly report hygiene concerns to the violator—has been helpful advice for most of our students.
-They report to us that they really appreciate people being (compassionately) honest with them as they struggle to read social cues or fluidly take the perspective of others.
+Sadly, people tend to gossip with others when a person presents with hygiene issues.
+Being honest with our students about this is okay and our clients report they really appreciate trusted people being (compassionately) honest with them as they struggle to read social cues or fluidly take the perspective of others.
 It is also helpful for them to build time into their schedule for hygiene once they are emancipated.

 6. Establish face-to-face relationships (balance of online and face-to-face social relationships)

 - Given the many points noted above, the challenges of face-to-face relationships can impact many different and seemingly disconnected aspects of functioning independently.
-Enhanced face-to-face interactions can be one of the best ways to ward off mental health challenges.
-Knowing how to establish and maintain different types of social relationships—such as asking for help in an academic class or about the school schedule, establishing acquaintance-based relationships, and managing a friendship—are all part of the adult living experience.
+Face-to-face interactions can be one of the best ways to ward off mental health challenges.
+Knowing how to establish and maintain different types of social relationships—such as asking for help, establishing acquaintance-based relationships, and managing a friendship—are all part of the adult living experience.
 A mix of face-to-face, online, and social media connections can be a protective factor against budding mental health challenges.
 The research is showing that individuals who spend a lot of time on screens to satisfy their need for social relationships are less satisfied with those relationships when compared to face-to-face relationships.
-Typically developing students are experiencing some of the same struggles with getting face-to-face practice as our students with social learning challenges.
+This is the case for both neurotypicals and neurodivergent students.

 - Many of our clients say, “I already know how to do all this social stuff.
 I’ll wait until college to try it out.”
-The reality is that it’s tough to jump in and be friendly, take a risk, and approach strangers without practice.
+The reality is that it’s tough to just start being friendly to those you don’t know without practice.
 Talk to your students about building their social intelligence muscle in the same way that we talk about building science knowledge and physical strength.
-As teachers and peers, know that an inclusive gesture or hand assuredly placed on another’s shoulder to provide support can be a strong anecdote to sadness and depression.
 In summary, all relationships (online and face-to-face) are good—but it’s best to have a balance.

 7. PLAN to get organized

-- In the Social Thinking Methodology, we teach the difference between a goal and an action plan.
-A goal is something we think about and an action plan is something we do.
-The key ingredient is to regulate our emotions and behaviors to carry out the action plans to achieve our goals.
+- One component of the Social Thinking Methodology is to teach the difference between a goal and an action plan.
+A goal is something one thinks about, and an action plan is something one does.
+The key ingredient is to regulate one’s emotions to carry out the action plans to achieve our self-determined goals.
 An essential step in getting organized is taking the time to create a set of action plans to meet a specific goal.
-Knowing what needs to be done and when it should be done is a critical step prior to actually doing the work.
-Problems arise when students create plans and then don’t do anything to carry out the plans.
-While organized thinking is an essential part of the organizational process, it may lead our highly verbal individuals to “talk the talk” rather than “walk the walk”; for this reason, we separated level 7 from level 8 in this framework.
+Knowing what needs to be done and when it should be done is a critical step prior to doing the work.
+Problems arise when a person creates plans and then doesn’t do anything to carry out the plans.
+While organized thinking is an essential part of the organizational process, it may lead some to “talk the talk” rather than “walk the walk”; for this reason, we separated level 7 from level 8 in this framework.

 8. DO what you planned:

-- How can we teach students to create their own motivation to tackle less exciting school work?
-Through the Social Thinking Methodology, we teach students to be aware of how to learn to be comfortable with discomfort.
-As part of this we also teach awareness about falling into the pit of their own “nowness of now.”
-The nowness of now rut occurs when students seek relief right now from anything that makes them feel uncomfortable when they should be doing an assignment, going to a class, meeting people to work on a project, etc. The reader will also find helpful strategies about tackling the “doing” aspects of projects by looking to the work of Sarah Ward and Kristen Jacobsen (www.efpractice.com).
+- How can we teach students to create their own motivation to tackle less exciting schoolwork?, We teach students to be to learn to be comfortable with discomfort.
+We also teach awareness about falling into the pit of the “nowness of now.”
+The nowness of now rut occurs when students seek relief right now from anything that makes them feel uncomfortable.
+For example, when doing an assignment, going to a class, doing boring work, meeting people to work on a project, etc. Please refer to helpful strategies about tackling the “doing” part of projects (Sarah Ward and Kristen Jacobsen (www.efpractice.com).
 Also, www.CHADD.org provides a wealth of information about how to manage EF challenges for those with ADHD.
-Most people with autism spectrum levels 1 and 2 will also benefit from the information provided on this website and through their quarterly magazine, Attention.

 10. Connecting leisure time to budgeting

-- While a typical childhood is structured to include many hours of leisure time, adulthood requires finding a balance in this independence trifecta: 1) establish a work or career path, 2) seek and maintain relationships, and 3) pursue leisure activities simply for leisure.
+- While childhood includes many hours of leisure time, adulthood requires finding a balance in this independence trifecta: 1) establish a work or career path, 2) seek and maintain relationships, and 3) pursue leisure activities simply for leisure.
 The tricky part is balance.
 If one’s leisure activities, for example, gaming, overtake work or homework/studying, then one may not be considered capable of living independently.

 - On the other hand, if work (or leisure) outweighs time spent seeking relationships, then the outcome may be loneliness, depression, and anxiety.
 In fact, our definition of success in high school is to graduate with one’s mental health intact.
 We can all support this by avoiding a singular focus on getting good grades over managing one’s anxiety and depression.
 Having solid to strong mental health allows for more flexible thinking and problem solving.
 Keep in mind that treating one’s mental health may also include teaching social learning and related social skills along with in EF skills for managing oneself and one’s resources (organizational skills, self-regulation of emotion, etc.).